German arms exports under scrutiny as Baerbock visits Egypt | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German Foreign Minister Annalena Baerbock is ending her first official Middle East trip in Egypt, where she is expected to discuss the flow of German weapons into the country.
+German Foreign Minister Annalena Baerbock is ending her first official Middle East trip in Egypt.
+Her visit comes as Germany's Ministry of Foreign Affairs calls on the country's citizens to leave Ukraine.

+German Foreign Minister Annalena Baerbock met Egyptian Foreign Minister Sameh Shoukry in Cairo at the end of her Middle East tour

 German Foreign Minister Annalena Baerbock is ending her three-day trip to the Middle East with a visit to Cairo on Saturday.

-There she will meet with President Abdel Fattah el-Sissi and her Egyptian counterpart, Sameh Shokry.
-Germany's arms sales to Egypt and the UN Climate Change Conference 2022, which Egypt is hosting in November, are expected to feature high on the agenda.
+She met with President Abdel Fattah el-Sissi and her Egyptian counterpart, Sameh Shokry.
+Germany's arms sales to Egypt and the UN Climate Change Conference 2022, which Egypt is hosting in November, were expected to feature high on the agenda.

 Germany's new coalition government is keen on curbing arms exports to countries outside of the European Union and NATO, with Egypt at the top of that list.